austinwebdeveloper/alexa-skill-notifications/README.md

 ![](images/developmentbody.png)

-Hit the Send button.
+**Step 31:** Hit the Send button.
 If the bearer token and event content are correct — the respond-code will be 202 (Accepted) and the content-length is zero (no respond-body).
 Turned on Alexa device makes the notification sound and start blinking.

-To read notifications — ask, “Alexa, what are my notifications?” or “Alexa, what did I miss?”, and all notifications, collected by this time, will be pronounced.
+**Step 32:** To read notifications — ask, “Alexa, what are my notifications?” or “Alexa, what did I miss?”, and all notifications, collected by this time, will be pronounced.